bkochuna/ners570f21-Lab06/doc/uml.md

 The implementation of the abstract factory code is
 ```
-TODO insert some code from
+TODO insert some code from Chris
 ```
 TODO insert documentation